 1. A bequest through your will

-One of the most straightforward ways to make charitable donations after death is via a bequest through your will.
+One of the most straightforward ways to make charitable donations after death is via a

 With this approach, you can designate assets such as stocks, bonds or real estate to a charity through your will or a

 You can donate a specific asset, a certain dollar amount, a percentage of your estate or any assets remaining in your estate after your loved ones receive their share.
-You could even name a charity as a
+You could even

 2. Designate the charity as your life insurance beneficiary